archeofoss/archeofoss2022/panel-2-moving-in-the-past/mlekuz-vrhovnik.md

 **Panel 2**.
 Moving in the past: open solutions for data set design, spatial analysis and (spatial) statistical methods to investigate movement in Antiquity.

 - **Dimitrij Mlekuž Vrhovnik**
-  - Oddelek za arheologijo/Department of Archaeology Filozofska fakulteta/Faculty of Arts Univerza v Ljubljani/University of Ljubljana
+  - Oddelek za arheologijo/Department of Archaeology Filozofska fakulteta/Faculty of Arts Univerza v Ljubljani/University of Ljubljana, Slovenia
   - [dimitrij.mlekuz@ff.uni-lj.si](mailto:dimitrij.mlekuz@ff.uni-lj.si)

 With the increased availability of country-wide lidar datasets, a new